Configuration and (meta)data

 my_function(c2)

-For the CLI, every command decorated with @click.pass_obj
+For the Command-line interface, every command decorated with @click.pass_obj

 gets a first positional argument context